The Investment Company of America®

 The fund's investment objectives are to achieve long-term growth of capital and income.

 The fund is managed by Capital Research and Management Company, one of the nation’s oldest, largest investment management firms.
 Since 1931, Capital Research has invested with a long-term focus based on thorough research and attention to risk.

 - Began operations: 1/01/34

-*Fund expenses are as of each fund’s prospectus.
+*Fund expenses are as of the fund’s prospectus.
+The expense ratio does not reflect sales charges or fees charged by financial intermediaries.
 Please see the fund’s most recent prospectus for details.

 You can estimate the investment expenses you’re paying annually by multiplying your balance in the fund by the expense ratio.